uofu-ccts/bootstrap-slider-em/README.md

 This REDCap external module provides a packaged way to render [`bootstrap-slider`](https://github.com/seiyria/bootstrap-slider) within REDCap data entry forms and surveys.

-The current version only renders [the third slider from Example 12](https://seiyria.com/bootstrap-slider/#example-12), with hardcoded values, slider sizes, and slider values.
+The current version only renders [the third slider from Example 12](https://seiyria.com/bootstrap-slider/#example-12), with hardcoded colors, slider sizes, and slider values.

 Colors on the slider are in this order: red, yellow, and blue.